redpanda-ai/Meerkat/ROADMAP.md

 #### v1.1.0
 1. **Project Management**, Vinay
 	* - [ ] Follow up with our DevOps recruiting
+	* - [ ] Get the labeled data from the Deep Cleaning initiative

 ### RECENTLY COMPLETED
 #### Matt